 Ignoring the hype, is Primaloft that good that it is just as warm with half the insulation?
 Or do we all not feel the cold as much?!

 170g doesn’t seem to be very thick to be suitable as your stand-alone piece of insulation.
-So thought I’d ask how you find the latest jackets, with your experience.
+So though I’d ask how you find the latest jackets, with your experience.

-So what if you want a system that will do both duties, but will still offer the same degree of warmths and protection?
+So what if you want a system that will do both duties, but will still offer the same degree of warmth and protection?

 If you have a specific need (big walling in Baffin for example), I’d recommend getting a bespoke belay jacket from someone like PHD, who could take their existing Zeta jacket and double up the insulation.

 A more flexible option would be to have a layered approach to your booster layer, perhaps layering up a hooded midweight synthetic hooded jacket with a micro loft down jacket (or gilet), perhaps even modifying both so they can be linked (velcro, poppers or toggles).
-With this you’d wear your basic outer belay jacket for rough and dirty action (wet snow, belaying etc), and save the down layer (stowed in a small drybag) for bivying, super long belays or extreme cold action.
+With this, you’d wear your basic outer belay jacket for rough and dirty action (wet snow, belaying etc), and save the down layer (stowed in a small dry bag) for bivvying, super long belays or extreme cold action.